________________________________________________________________

 - User authorization

-- Team synchronization
+- Equipment synchronization

-- What are pull requests?
+- What are extraction requests?

 Module 15: Search and organize repository history using GitHub